faraheloumi/FinanSync/README.md

 ## Features

-- **AI-Powered Fruit Detection**: Uses advanced deep learning models to identify and count fruits accurately.
 - **User-Friendly Interface**: Features an easy-to-use interface that allows users to quickly upload images and get counts in real-time.
-- **Data Analysis Tools**: Includes functionality to analyze and export data for further agricultural planning and analysis.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Installation